9helix/MPCS-Python/README.md

 # NEO PLOTTER&nbsp;<img src="https://raw.githubusercontent.com/9helix/MPCS-Python/main/meteor.ico" width="40">
-MPCS stands for "Minor Planet Center Solver"
+MPCS stands for "Minor Planet Center Solver".<br>
 This program plots data points from uncertainty maps from the Minor PLnaet Center website inside Python so that the NEOs could be observed more accurately.